baraklagziel/TextSearcherV2/README.md

 Feel free to customize the instructions to fit your project's specific needs.
 # TextSearcher API

-The TextSearcher API provides a set of endpoints for creating, retrieving, and deleting names, especially focusing on auto-completion functionalities.
+The TextSearcher API provides a set of endpoints for retrieving the most off of a set of names, of identifying the occurrence of predetermined strings within a large text file.
 This document outlines the available endpoints and their usage.

 ## API Endpoints